0x20/hackerspace-blueprint/5-membership.md

 The members should do the following things as a group.

-* Creating and patching Hack the Hackerspace.
+* Creating and patching the hackerspace blueprint.
 * Solve problems in the hackerspace when do-ocracy cannot fix them.
 * Electing the board during a General Assembly.